D-Robotics/elevation_net/README.md

 ## Execution

-After successful compilation, copy the generated install directory to the Horizon X3 development board (if compiling on X3, ignore the copy step), and run the following command:
+After successful compilation, copy the generated install directory to the RDK X3 development board (if compiling on X3, ignore the copy step), and run the following command:

 ### **X3 Ubuntu**